Milk Allergy: Symptoms, Testing, and Treatment

 Statistically, this is the single most common allergy in infants and young children.
 Recent studies estimate that as many as 3% of babies are allergic to cow’s milk at one year old.
 As many as 2 in every 100 children under the age of four are allergic to dairy.

 While many people can naturally outgrow a milk allergy, this is not always the case.
-Properly treating a dairy allergy — and understanding how to avoid its many different forms — is crucial to avoid serious allergic and even life-threatening episodes.
+Properly treating a milk allergy — and understanding how to avoid its many different forms — is crucial to avoid serious allergic and even life-threatening episodes.

 How is Milk Allergy Different from Lactose Intolerance?